shwetha309/Cyber-Attack-Analysis/README.md

 <img src = "data_pipeline.jpg" />

 ## Ingestion
 <p> The data for cyber attacks was collected from a streaming source and written to the Kafka Topic.
+This data comprises of the attack type information and the spatial co-ordinates of the affected servers.
+In this project, I have considered only Backdoor, Malware and DDOS as cyber attacks.
-The data was also artificially generated (for the purpose of scaling) using the cyber_data_prod.py under kafka_producer folder. </p>
+The data was also artificially generated (for the purpose of scaling) using the cyber_data_prod.py under kafka_producer folder.
+On an average, about 100,000 cyber attack events per minute are written to a Kafka Topic. </p>

 ## Stream Processing
 <p> Kafka Streams client library was used to perform stream processing.
 It reads the input from the Kafka topics, processes the data and writes it to another Kafka Topic.
+Kafka Streams is only available in Java, Scala.
+In this project I have used Java.
 The following tasks were performed on streaming data. </p>
 <ul>
 <li> Parsing the input JSON
 <li> Filtering the non-attack type information from the input JSON